LibraSeven/cache-support/README.md

 # Cache-Support
 Cache-Support model used on DAO or Service in the J2EE stack.
 Enhance the speed of user access.
 The idea of cache-support is add annotation on the methods of DAO or Service.
 Decoupled from the business.
-So it is very flexible. otherwise, there provide a jsonUtil utility.
+So it is very flexible. besides, there provide a jsonUtil utility.
 So far, this cache-support only support redis. it will be extend more in the next phase.

 ## Configuration